Last updated: 30 Apr 2023

 - Requires induction compatible cookware

-I don’t know about you, but I was a little concerned about the water for cooking and drinking when hooked up to a campsite’s water supply, and even our own water tanks even after doing the Clorox thing to get them clean.
-So after doing some research, we decided on the following two items.
+I don’t know about you, but I was a little concerned about the water we use for cooking and drinking when hooked up to a campsite’s water supply, or even our own water tanks, even after cleaning them with Clorox.
+So after doing some research, we decided to use the following two items for peace of mind.

 A Camco 40043 TastePURE Water Filter with Flexible Hose Protector for the campground water supply.
 It reduces bad taste, odor, chlorine, and sediment in drinking water with a 100-micron fiber filter.
 Durable in-line, exterior mount filter has a wider body to increase flow.
 Includes flexible hose protector to minimize kinking that could impede water flow.